By Mehmet Kurtkaya, Published on November 8, 2017 (Updated with new links and info on November 27, 2017)

 However, the people who had never thought about the existence of the Hurrian language in Cretan Linear A have no choice but to accept Hurrians as the founders of Minoan civilization in the face of overhelming physical evidence, yet they do not accept that the word Huur (The basis of the civilization's name Hurrian) is misspelled Ugur.

 Still, this will be a step forward for the Western academic community, at least they have to accept the fact that Hurrians were the founders of Ancient Greece, like I had already shown based on existing evidence.
-Other people among the founders of Mycenaean Greece must be GuzGut (Scythian) Turks (probably the Siberian /Eastern European genetic component mentioned in the genetic study) along with Gat / Hatti Turks.
+Other people among the founders of Mycenaean Greece might be the GuzGut (Scythian) Turks or Kuman mixed with them (probably the Siberian /Eastern European genetic component mentioned in the genetic study) along with Gat / Hatti Turks.

 In my articles and books, I have given almost 10 reasons why the sound h in "Hur" should be "Turkish voiced g" and not h while Western academics have given no reason why it is established as h and not "voiced g".
 The dispute about the name is important because the name of the people indicate their identity and would certainly help in linguistic research, especially on Indo-European and Proto-Indo-European language studies.
 See more at Misnamed Hur / Hurrians/ Hurrites are Gur (Later known as Oghur Turks)